-Non-billables are such a problem that, according to the 2019 Legal Trends Report, the average lawyer in the United States works only 2.5 hours of billable work each day.
-That means that when compared to a standard 8-hour workday, the typical lawyer only has a 31% utilization rate.
+Non-billables are such a problem that, according to the 2022 Legal Trends Report, the average lawyer in the United States bills only 2.6 hours of billable work each day.

-Here’s the good news—with today’s advancements in law office automation and technology, it’s entirely possible to reduce the time your firm spends on non-billable work.
+Here’s the good news—with today’s advancements in law office automation and technology, it’s possible to reduce your firm’s time on non-billable work.
 It all comes down to having a mix of priority-based planning, advanced technology/cloud-based apps, and ongoing watchful management.

 Will automation replace lawyers?

 The short answer is, “no.” With law office automation and technology, you’re not taking away the human element of the practice.
 Instead, you’ll spend less time on time-intensive, tedious tasks and more time on activities that require your skills and expertise.

 Lawyers can automate a significant portion of their work with current technology.
 Automation gives your law firm the advantage of servicing clients and attracting new business more efficiently.

 - Remove room for human error related to duplicate data entry.